 The Path To Greatness

 The Germans wanted more power, though, so the evolving cartridge again underwent changes in 1901.
 The bullet diameter was boosted to 9mm, which increased the weight but still allowed for solid speeds, even when fired from a short-barrel pistol.
-The bottleneck in the case was removed, but the taper remained, giving birth to the 9mm Luger we know today—arguably the most popular cartridge ever created.
-It has been romanticized in the movies, magnified in literature, and has been a staple for law enforcement, military, home defense, and recreational shooters spanning the globe.
+The bottleneck in the case was removed, but the taper remained, giving birth to the 9mm Luger we know today—arguably the most popular handgun cartridge ever created.
+It has been romanticized in movies, magnified in literature, and has been a staple for law enforcement, military, self-defense, and recreational shooters spanning the globe.

 The Gold Dot G2, previously only available to law enforcement, is now available to every shooter, and the bullet's exclusive nose design is optimized for self-defense through full-size pistols.
 Rather than a big hollow point that can clog on clothing and hinder expansion, the G2 sports a shallow dish filled with a high-performance elastomer.
 On impact, the elastomer material is forced into engineered internal fissures that kickstart the expansion process.